SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-happens-at-a-sprint-retrospective-meeting/rule.md

 archivedreason: null
 guid: d8ab71ab-506f-49b6-9756-f5e811aa9ab5
 ---
-At the end of every **Sprint** the Development Team performs a **Sprint Retrospective** also known as the **Retro**.
+At the end of every **Sprint**, the Development Team performs a **Sprint Retrospective**, also known as the **Retro**.
 The Retro provides an opportunity for the Scrum Team to reflect on what has gone well, what has gone poorly, and what the team wants to change.

 Inspect-and-adapt is a key component of the Scrum framework and the Retro gives Scrum Teams an opportunity to learn from their successes and mistakes.